 NZSL: panel discussions

 This page has videos of the three panel discussions at the conference.
-These videos have all been translated into NZSL and are captioned.

 - Te Hīhiri: the spark for change: facilitated by Huia O’Sullivan, Ngā Rangatahi Toa (Auckland) with panellists Kylie Sealy, Te Taumata Toi-a-Iwi (Auckland); Tama Jarman, The Court Theatre/White Face Crew (Auckland); and Eynon Delamere, Tauti Consulting (Auckland)